InteractiveLearner/interactivelearner-gis/README.md

 ##### Package manager

-It is recommended to use [pnpm](https://pnpm.io/) for this project.
+It is mandatory to use [pnpm](https://pnpm.io/) for this project.

 ##### Run the application

 ```
 pnpm install
-pnpm start
+pnpm dev
 ```

 ##### Build the application